Accountability mechanisms

 Internal accountability

 The ICAC has an internal accountability system including strict requirements on the exercise of its powers.
-In addition, an internal committee oversees investigations.
+Internal accountability mechanisms include:

 Other accountability mechanisms

-The Supreme Court has both an inherent and statutory jurisdiction to supervise the functioning of administrative tribunals such as the ICAC to ensure such tribunals act according to law.
-It is a general but limited jurisdiction.
+• The NSW Supreme Court has both an inherent and statutory jurisdiction to supervise the functioning of administratvie tribunals such as the ICAC to ensure such tribunals act according to law.